Optimal Acceptance of Incompatible Kidneys: Structural Results

 \begin{defassump} For $k=1,\cdots,K,~h=1,\cdots,H$,

 \end{defassump}

-In the current kidney allocation system, patients having top $20\%$ EPTS scores are prioritized when allocating high-quality kidneys (i.e., those with KDPI less than 35).
-When allocating lower-quality kidneys, the EPTS score is not taken into account, and the CPRA value and waiting time are more important factors than patient health status, so \Autoref{mono-k-assump}, which assumes that healthier patients are more likely to get an offer compared with relatively unhealthy patients, is reasonable in kidney allocation.
-This is not the case for liver allocation, where patients in critical medical condition (i.e., those having high model for end-stage liver disease (MELD) scores) are prioritized.
-With \Cref{transplant-reward-dis,wait-reward-dis,desenfail-dis,markovifr-dis,diffifr-dis,mono-k-assump}, we are able to prove \Autoref{alagoz-lemma2}, which is an important intermediate result for proving \Autoref{mono-hk-dis}.
+\Cref{mono-k-assump} posits that patients in better states are more likely to receive an offer, aligned with the current kidney allocation rule.
+For instance, patients with top $20\%$ EPTS scores are favored in the allocation of high-quality kidneys (i.e., those with KDPI less than 35.), and prioritization is given to patients who have longer waiting time.
+For more details, refer to Table 8-7 and Sections 8.2–8.4 in \citet{optnpolicy2023}.
+This differs from liver allocation, where patients in critical medical condition (i.e., those having high model for end-stage liver disease (MELD) scores) are prioritized.